gpcmax/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

         * Errors per second during a month for Backend service.

     * Hardware Usage:
-        * Cpu usage per service.
+        * Cpu usage for the backend/frontend services.
-        * Memory usage in mb used during a month for each service.
+        * Memory usage in mb for the backend and frontend services.

     * Uptime:
         * Total network bandwith transmitted per service during a month.